 To start competing, you will first need to be classified by a specialist physiotherapist, to decide which class you can compete in.
 There are five grades, from 1a, the most impaired, to IV, the least impaired – this means you can compete on equal terms against other disabled riders, or you can take part in able-bodied classes if you choose.
-Contact RDA Dressage and National Championships Secretary Verity Malcom for more information about classification: 01926 405 967.
-Or find a classifying physiotherapist here.
+Contact RDA Dressage and National Championships Secretary Fiona Kendrick for more information about classification on 01926 405 967 or send her an email.

 Para-equestrian dressage training is increasingly being organised alongside mainstream regional training, and usually costs £5-20 per session.
 To find out what is available in your area, speak to the Regional Development Officer (RDO) or para representative in your area.

 We now have in place a Para Coaches Pathway that produces a list of BD recognised Para Trainers.
 For further details about the Pathway please contact Friederike to view the Para Coaches Pathway click here.

 Initially you may not need to become a member of British Dressage to compete, for example, if you enter restricted classes you can do so as a non-member with a class ticket.
 However if you wish to start climbing the ranks you will need to join as a member.

 For details of local Para Judge training please contact your local RDO or Para Rep.

 BEF Talent Excel Programme

 The Excel Talent Programme aims to produce a pool of up and coming talented young riders across the England Regions who are not currently on the BEF's World Class Programme.